-Nahuizalco El Salvador is a remarkable small colonial town full of indigenous traditions and customs; it has an unbelievable history that is imprinted all over the city.
-The community of Pre-Hispanic origins welcomes visitors with open arms and smiles; therefore making the town, one of the most visited touristic spot in the country.
+Nahuizalco in El Salvador is a remarkable small colonial town full of indigenous traditions and customs; it has an unbelievable history imprinted all over the city.
+Nahuizalco is a charming city with a vibrant culture and customs passed down for generations.

 - The name of the town in Nahuatl means “Four Izalcos.”